It has been some time since I have spoken on COVID-19 and how it has affected our insureds and Pennsylvania Lumbermens Mutual.

 Our staff has been working diligently to ensure our claims, renewals, endorsements, new business, and other policy documentation services are running smoothly and are being handled effectively, despite our entire team working remotely.
 If you feel otherwise, please let me know!

 A couple of weeks ago, our loss control and business development representatives began to venture back out into the field.
 Interestingly, being office bound for so long, they had time to work on developing a number of new risk management and loss control tools including a self-service risk management product for our smaller insureds and a virtual tool for some of our larger accounts.
 While we will never move away from face-to-face interaction, we believe these tools will improve our ability to assist our insureds when combined with an enhanced “loss control toolbox” in managing their businesses more effectively from a risk management viewpoint.

-We have always been very supportive of various wood and insurance associations, and have spent quite a bit of time at trade shows to meet with customers, brokers, and potential customers.
+We have always been very supportive of various wood associations, and have spent quite a bit of time at trade shows to meet with customers, brokers, and potential customers.
 To date, 61 shows have been outright cancelled with 29 more being postponed.
 To be honest, we miss you.
-We have been picking up the phone more trying to reach out to many of our wonderful brokers and insureds, but it has been difficult to make up for the face-to-face interactions that we enjoy at the various trade shows.
+We have been picking up the phone more trying to reach out to many of our wonderful insureds, who are really like members of the PLM family, but it has been difficult to make up for the face-to-face interactions that we enjoy at the various trade shows.
 Rest assured, when your associations begin to reschedule events in person, we will do our best to be there!

 I would be remiss if I did not close this communication with a comment or two about the protests and civil unrest that are ongoing in our country today.
 America was founded on the concept of protest, and we believe free speech is guaranteed to all Americans.